dansimau/config-tracker/README.md

 ### Install

-Run `init` to initialise and configure the repository, install crontab entry into `/etc/cron.d` and do an initial sync and commit of all the tracked files.
+Run `init` to initialise and configure the repository.
+This will also install a crontab entry into `/etc/cron.d/config-tracker` and do an initial sync and commit of all the files you are going to track.

 	/usr/local/config-tracker init

-And that's it!
-By default, an update will be run every 10 minutes from cron.
+And you're done.
+By default, an update will be run every 10 minutes from cron and a notification email will be sent with a summary of changes to any files.

-### Testing
+### Test it yourself

 Make some changes to some files and then manually run an `update` to sync and commit all the changed files: